You know your child and you know what he/ she needs.

 Be the Mom!
 Your son will need a project that he can give himself to as he heads toward his teen years.
 While he may love video games, he will need a physical activity in which he can interact positively with others, at least some of whom are role models.
 Does he like to ride his bike?
 Maybe he needs to be signed up for a bike-a-thon to raise money for your local ARC.
 Or maybe he’s ready to tackle a bike race or two.
 Does he like to cook?
 Have him start a fudge business!
 (Check out Slickepott).
 Does he like to fight?
 Is there a wrestling club nearby?
 Get him into a martial arts class where the instructor stresses good technique AND self control.

-I know we cannot be everywhere to protect our children and advocate for them, but I have seen moms who are hesitant to “Be the Mom” for their children and stand up for them.
+I know we cannot be everywhere to protect our children and advocate for them, but I have seen moms who are hesitant to be the best mom for their children and stand up for them.
 Sometimes moms think these situations are brought into the child’s life by God Himself (they are) and to advocate for their child would be going against the Sovereignty of God (it isn’t).

-Somehow, in a child’s mind, if a parent won’t stand up for them, it seems to them to indicate that they aren’t worth being stood up for.
+Somehow, in a child’s mind, if a parent won’t stand up for them, it seems to the child to indicate that they aren’t worth being stood up for.
+Stand up for your child.Click To Tweet

-It can affect how they think about themselves their whole lives.
+Supporting your child will affect how they think about themselves their whole lives.
 There are circumstances all through life that are not fair, where the bully wins, when you can’t do for your children what you would like to do.
 But don’t let that stop you from your job of “Being the Mom” when you can.
 Research studies (Caskey 2009, Amato and Ochiltree 1986) have shown that a parent’s expectations, help, interest, and attention make a substantial positive difference in a child’s life.
 Be that difference.
+Be the best mom you can be.

 Be the Mom.